foundry-rs/starknet-foundry/docs/src/testing/advanced/fuzz-testing.md

 against a large number of possible arguments.

 > ℹ️**Info**
-> Currently, Forge only supports using randomly generated values for fuzzing.
+> Currently, Forge fuzzer only supports using randomly generated values.
 > This way of fuzzing doesn't support any kind of value generation based on code analysis, test coverage or results of
 > other fuzzer runs.
 > In the future, more advanced fuzzing execution modes will be added.